 We are exposed to foreign currency exchange variability related to investments in and earnings from our foreign investments.
 Foreign currency market risk is the possibility that our results of operations or financial position could be better or worse than planned because of changes in foreign currency exchange rates.
 We primarily hedge our foreign currency risk by borrowing in the currencies in which we invest thereby providing a natural hedge.
-We may also issue debt in a currency that is not the same functional currency of the borrowing entity and we generally designate the debt as a nonderivative net investment hedge.
-Additionally, we hedge our foreign currency risk by entering into derivative financial instruments that we designate as net investment hedges, as these amounts offset the translation adjustments on the underlying net assets of our foreign investments.
-At December 31, 2019, after consideration of our ability to borrow in the foreign currencies in which we invest and also derivative and nonderivative financial instruments as discussed in Note 15 to the Consolidated Financial Statements, we had minimal net equity denominated in a currency other than the U.S. dollar.
+Additionally, we hedge our foreign currency risk by entering into derivative financial instruments that we designate as net investment hedges, as these amounts offset the translation adjustments on the underlying net assets of our foreign investments At December 31, 2020, after consideration of ourability to borrow in the foreign currencies in which we invest and alsoderivative and nonderivative financial instruments as discussed in Note 15 to the Consolidated Financial Statements, we had minimal net equity denominated in a currency other than the U.S. dollar.

-For the year ended December 31, 2019, \$545 million or 16.4% of our total consolidated revenue was denominated in foreign currencies.
+For the year ended December 31, 2020, \$442 million or 10.0% of our total consolidated revenue was denominated in foreign currencies.
 We enter into other foreign currency contracts, such as forwards, to reduce fluctuations in foreign currency associated with the translation of the future earnings of our international subsidiaries.
-Wehave forward contracts that were not designated as hedges, denominated principally in British pound sterling, Canadian dollar, euro, Japanese yen and Swedish krona, and have an aggregate notional amount of \$1.1 billion to mitigate risk associated with the translation of the future earnings of our subsidiaries denominated in these currencies.
-Although the impact to net earnings is mitigated through higher translated U.S. dollar earnings from these currencies, a weakening of the U.S. dollar against these currencies by 10% could result in a \$111 million cash payment on settlement of these contracts
+Wehave forward contracts that were not designated as hedges, denominated principally in British pound sterling, Canadian dollar, euro and Japanese yen, and have an aggregate notional amount of \$1.2 billion to mitigate risk associated with the translation of the future earnings of our subsidiaries denominated in these currencies.
+The gain or loss on settlement of these contracts is included in our earnings and offsets the lower or higher translation of earnings from our investments denominated in currencies other than the U.S. dollar.
+Although the impact to net earnings is mitigated through higher translated U.S. dollar earnings from these currencies, a weakening of the U.S. dollar against these currencies by 10% could result in a \$116 million cash payment on settlement of these contracts.